ccorcos/meteor-react-ui/README.md

 # React Nav and Tab Contollers

 # TODO
+- change the TabVC and NavVC APIs to be more similar.
 - finish this readme
 - more polished WORKING examples
 - comment up the tabnav example

+    meteor add react-runtime
+    meteor add jsx
     meteor add ccorcos:react-ui

 # Concepts